Safeguarding your WiFi Network for Ultimate Protection

 Not encrypting your WiFi traffic can lead to unauthorised interception of sensitive data.
 Information like passwords, financial details, and personal communications are vulnerable without encryption.

 Ensure your WiFi network uses WPA3 encryption, the latest and most secure protocol.
-Avoid using outdated and less secure options like WEP.
+Avoid using outdated and less secure options like WEP - ideally, pairing this with authentication based on Microsoft 365 accounts gives you the best level of protection for the data using the WiFi network

 The Dangers of Bandwidth “Theft”